-OMODA AVTODOM Vnukovo entered the TOP 10 dealers of selling new OMODA cars in Moscow
+OMODA AVTODOM Vnukovo Entered The TOP 10 Dealers Of Selling New OMODA Cars In Moscow

-(MENAFN- Abtodom) OMODA AVTODOM Vnukovo took 8th place in terms of brand sales among 22 dealership centers in Moscow in April.
+(MENAFN- ForPressRelease) OMODA AVTODOM Vnukovo took 8th place in terms of brand sales among 22 dealership centers in Moscow in April.

 OMODA confidently entered the TOP 10 brands represented on the Russian market.
 OMODA C5 ranks fourth in sales among all models of foreign brands.
 According to the National Agency of Industrial Information, OMODA C5 will retain 83.9% of the cost of a new car after five years of ownership.
 This makes it a leader in this indicator.